QuantumQu/PtfOptim/README.md

 Last file advancedSimAnneal.py implements a function for multiple runs of simulated annealing (SA implementation is however part of D-Wave libraries).

-All functions and procedures in above mentioned files are commented.
+All functions and procedures in above mentioned files are commented for easy understanding of purpose of particular functions and procedures.

 For using the code, it is necessary to have an account at D-Wave.

+To run the optimization, all files have to be saved in one directory.

 All the codes were developed in the D-Wave Leap (TM) environment.